 We fully appreciate the financial burden of divorce and separation and, as a non-profit organization we strive to keep our costs to an absolute minimum.
 For those on a low income or receiving benefits, we can assess your eligibility to receive legal aid assistance.
-If you are eligible legal aid will cover 100% of your mediation costs.
-If only one party qualifies for legal aid then the second person will also qualify for legal aid funding for their initial assessment (MIAM) and first session.
+If you are eligible, legal aid will cover 100% of your mediation costs.
+If only one party qualifies for legal aid then the second person will also qualify for full legal aid funding for their initial assessment (MIAM) and first session.
 The link below will take you to the government assessment tool to see if you are eligible to receive assistance.

 For those who do not qualify for legal aid, our fees are detailed below.
 To be as transparent as possible, these are quoted including VAT and are quoted ‘per person’ unless otherwise stated.

 Mediation Information and Assessment Meeting (MIAM) – inc Skype MIAM

 The MIAM is your initial stage in mediation where both your mediator and your self can explore whether mediation suits your particular circumstances.
 Often this stage is completed alone, although you may, if you both with, attend a MIAM with your ex-partner.
 During the MIAM your mediator will explain to you: